 With over 15 clubs on campus and the organizations, Student Advisory Board and College Entertainment Board, there is something for everyone.

 The CTC is a great place share resources and experiences to enhance teaching and learning.
-Find out about conferences on campus, the Professional Development Mentoring Program and the regular round table discussions.
+Find out about conferences on campus, the Mentors & Partners Program and the regular round table discussions.

 The College is continually building long-term relationships with businesses and the community.
 Explore the possibilities.